 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
-The Foundation has investments in common stocks and other equity investments which are subject to risks arising from changes in market conditions.
+The Foundation has investments in equity instruments and funds which are subject to risks arising from changes in market conditions.

 The Foundation believes that it is not exposed to significant foreign currency, credit or liquidity risks arising from its financial instruments.
+There has been no change in the risk exposure from 2017.